-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023

-- c) if you are the spouse or civil partner, of a person listed above you must have been their spouse or civil partner at the time of them submitting their application to the Home Office. - Ap1 2.6.8 You are resident in Northern Ireland, and have been granted Discretionary leave, Humanitarian Protection, or Leave to remain as a result of a failed Asylum application; or are a spouse, civil partner, or child of a person listed above and - a) you will be ordinarily and lawfully resident in Northern Ireland on the first day of the Seasonal Academic Year of your module; and - b) if you are the spouse or civil partner, of such persons listed above you must have been their spouse or civil partner at the time of them submitting their application to the Home Office. - Ap1 2.6.9 If you have been granted any type of leave other than those listed above or you believe the categories do not apply to you, your circumstances will be considered on a case by case basis. - Ap1 2.6.10 If you are not sure if you are eligible to pay UK fees, contact our Student Support Team for advice.
+- Ap1 2.6.10 You are resident in Wales, and have been granted Discretionary leave, or Leave to remain on the grounds of family or private life; or are a spouse, civil partner, or child of a person listed above; and - you will be ordinarily and lawfully resident in Wales on the first day of the Seasonal Academic Year of your module; and - b) you have been ordinarily and lawfully resident in the UK and islands for at least three years prior to the first day of the Seasonal Academic Year of the module; and if you are the spouse or civil partner, of a person listed above you must have been their spouse or civil partner at the time of them submitting their application to the Home Office. - Ap1 2.6.11 You are resident in Northern Ireland, and have been granted Discretionary leave, Humanitarian Protection, or Leave to remain as a result of a failed Asylum application; or are a spouse, civil partner, or child of a person listed above; and - a) you will be ordinarily and lawfully resident in Northern Ireland on the first day of the Seasonal Academic Year of your module; and - b) if you are the spouse or civil partner, of such persons listed above you must have been their spouse or civil partner at the time of them submitting their application to the Home Office. - Ap1 2.6.12 If you have been granted any type of leave other than those listed above or you believe the categories do not apply to you, your circumstances will be considered on a case-by-case basis. - Ap1 2.6.13 If you are not sure if you are eligible to pay UK fees, contact our Student Support Team for advice.

-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023